ixis/codeception-module-http-auth/README.md

-Http Auth - a Codeception module for passing HTTP authentication
+Http Auth - Codeception module
 ===

+## A Codeception module for passing HTTP authentication

-A Codeception module for automatically passing HTTP authentication based on configuration.
+This simple Codeception module allows PhpBrowser to automatically pass HTTP authentication based on configuration.

 ## Install with Composer